If:

 – Certified Swordsmith

-– Private class (only your group)
+– Private class (no mixed group)

 – Duration: 4 hours